-The radiation therapy unit of the HYKSin private hospital and Helsinki University Hospital (HUH) is the largest one of its kind in Finland and it boasts the widest range of radiation therapy methods.
+The radiation therapy unit of Orton and Helsinki University Hospital (HUS) is the largest one of its kind in Finland and it boasts the widest range of radiation therapy methods.

 Along with surgery, radiation therapy is one of the two local cancer treatments provided.
 It utilizes high-energy ionizing radiation, which can weaken and destroy the structure of cancer cells.